cahnnor/cahnnor/README.md

 # A bit about me
 - 👋 Hi, I’m @cahnnor.
-I'm a software engineer at TUNE, and I sometimes use this account for personal projects.
+I'm a software engineer for hire, and I sometimes use this account for personal projects.
 - 👀 I’m interested in Machine Learning, Web Development, Game Development!
 - 🌱 After setting up my own CI/CD servers I've been spending time learning to apply kubernetes to my personal projects.
-- 📫 You can reach me by my email: connorjamesl@hotmail.com
+- 📫 You can reach me by my email: connorjamesl@hotmail.com, or if you'd like to hire me for contract work you can find me on contra: https://contra.com/connorcontracts

 <!---
 cahnnor/cahnnor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.